alnoki/AAAAAA/doc/setup/concepts/documentation.rst

 #.
 Lines should be a maximum length of 79 characters, unless
    :std:doc:`role content <sphinx:usage/restructuredtext/roles>` can't be
    broken up (this is okay)
 #.
-Use 2 lines of whitespace above anything that is overlined
+Use 2 lines of whitespace above anything that is
+   :std:doc:`overlined <py-dev-guide:documenting>`
 #.
 Use a single, unescaped space before
    :std:doc:`footnotes <sphinx:usage/restructuredtext/basics>`